 In addition to completing a Masters degree in Contemplative Psychotherapy and fulling the requirements as Licensed Professional Counselor (LPC) & Certified Group Psychotherapist (CGP), Karin has studied, practiced and taught yoga/meditation for over 15 years in the Denver area.
 She also has trained in the Hakomi Method, a body centered approach to psychotherapy.
 Karin Bustamante teaches at Naropa University, has a private practice where she works with individual & groups, and offers workshops in psychotherapy and yoga throughout the year.

 The Work of PSP Students

-To give prospective students and other people interested in the Professional School of Psychology a taste of our student’s remarkable written work, we feature several essays written by our current clinical and organizational students, as well as essays prepared by our alumni/ae when they were enrolled at PSP.
+To give prospective students and other people interested in the Professional School of Psychology a taste of our student’s remarkable written work, we feature several essays written by clinical and organizational students who have graduated from PSP over the past twenty years.

 John Bush offers an analysis of small groups as complex system.
 John is a retired business executive, pastor and musician who now lives in the Gold Country of California.

 Sara Galbraith prepared an essay as a student at PSP which applies the perspectives and practices of the noted psychotherapist, Aaron Beck to the hypothetical treatment of Abraham Lincoln’s depression.
 Sara is a provider of psychotherapeutic services in Sacramento, California.